vb-pogribnyi/OpenCircle/Open Circle.md

 ##  5. Real data

 Any ML model is useless without application to a real application (or real data).
-Usefulness of this particular model is still questionable, but it's still nice to know that it works for the real data.
+The usefulness of this particular model is still questionable, but it's still nice to know that it works for real data.

 ### 5.1 Evaluation

-To collect the data for testing, I draw a couple of open circles on a paper and took a photo of it:
+To collect the data for testing, I draw a couple of open circles on paper and took a photo of them:

 ![img_real](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\img_real.jpg)